rocketas/spTest/README.md

 This server is created with Express.js

-### Installing:
+#### Installing:

 1. Clone the repository `git clone`
 2. Install dependencies `npm install`

-### Running express server:
+#### Running express server:

 1) run `npm run start`

 Messages should appear on the console with confirmations that your server is up and running.

 ### Running the React App
-#### Prerequisites:

-This React app is built using create-react-app and does not require additonal support before installation.
-[See Docs Here](https://reactjs.org/docs/create-a-new-react-app.html)

 #### Installing:
-`
 1. Navigate into client `cd onSiteDrpaery/client`

 2. Install dependencies `npm install`

 #### Warranty:

-Navitage to "http://localhost:3000" to view the React and Express application.
+Navigate to "http://localhost:3000" to view the React and Express application.

-Last Tested on a macOS Mojave system on November 13, 2019 by Elise Dixon.
+Last tested on a macOS Mojave system on November 13, 2019 by Elise Dixon.

 # Testing